Like a Rolling Stone: Recording

 Dylan invited Chicago blues guitarist Mike Bloomfield to his Woodstock home for the weekend to learn new material.
 Bloomfield recalled, "The first thing I heard was 'Like a Rolling Stone'.
 I figured he wanted blues, string bending, because that's what I do.
 He said, 'Hey, man, I don't want any of that B.B.
 King stuff'.
 So, OK, I really fell apart.
 What the heck does he want?
 We messed around with the song.
 I played the way that he dug, and he said it was groovy."

-The recording sessions were produced by Tom Wilson on June 15–16, 1965, in Studio A of Columbia Records, 799 Seventh Avenue, in New York City.
-This would be the last song Wilson would produce for Dylan.
-In addition to Bloomfield, the musicians enlisted were Paul Griffin on piano, Joe Macho, Jr. on bass, Bobby Gregg on drums, and Bruce Langhorne on tambourine, all booked by Wilson.
-Gregg, Griffin, and Langhorne had previously worked with Dylan and Wilson on Bringing It All Back Home.
+The recording sessions were held on June 15–16, 1965, in Studio A of Columbia Records at 799 Seventh Avenue in New York City.
+Just five months had passed since Dylan had recorded his previous album, Bringing It All Back Home, with Tom Wilson as producer and Paul Griffin on piano, Bobby Gregg on drums, and Bruce Langhorne on tambourine.
+For the new album, Wilson recruited Griffin, Gregg, and Langhorne, and added Joe Macho Jr. on bass.

 In the first session, on June 15, five takes of the song were recorded in a markedly different style (3/4 waltz time, with Dylan on piano) from the eventual release.
 The lack of sheet music meant the song had to be played by ear.
 However, its essence was discovered in the course of the chaotic session.
 The musicians did not reach the first chorus until the fourth take, but after the following harmonica fill Dylan interrupted, saying, "My voice is gone, man.
 You wanna try it again?"
 The session ended shortly afterward.
 The take was released on the 1991 compilation The Bootleg Series Volumes 1–3 (Rare & Unreleased) 1961–1991.